 rke-metadata-config settings to point to the mirror.
 For details, refer to Configuring the Metadata Synchronization.

 After new Kubernetes versions are loaded into the Rancher setup, additional steps would be required in order to use them for launching clusters.
 Rancher needs access to updated system images.
-While the metadata settings can only be changed by administrators, any user can download the Rancher system images and prepare a private Docker registry for them.
+While the metadata settings can only be changed by administrators, any user can download the Rancher system images and prepare a private container image registry for them.

 - Download the OS specific image lists for Linux or Windows.

 - Prepare the private registry using the same steps during the air gap install, but instead of using the

 rancher-images.txtfrom the releases page, use the one obtained from the previous steps.